ufo22940268/SwipeActivity/README.md

 =============

 Swipe to finish activity.
 Because it quite difficult for large screen device to reach the back button on the left top corner, i create this project to make activity be closed when user swipe for a distance.
+You can find this effect on My favourite app [smzdm](smzdm.com).

 ![](./slide2.gif)